 Despite a horrible effort, during a 41-2 Week 8 shellacking by Saskatchewan, BC retained their third overall chalk spot as the Lions +500 CFL Championship odds held steady.
 Riding a three-game winning streak, Winnipeg has joined their West Division brethren as fourth favorites as their line fell from +900 to +850.
 The Blue Bombers passed Toronto, who saw their price inflate from +800 to +1000 and the Argonauts are now tied with Montreal.
 Ottawa (+1200) plus Hamilton and Saskatchewan (+1600) are your Grey Cup longshots.

 For the first time this season, the bookmakers at SportsInteraction have left their 105th Grey Cup futures prices unchanged week over week.
-Riding high, as the last undefeated squad in the CFL, Edmonton (6-0-0) stands alone in the top chalk spot as their +275 ML is just slightly ahead of the Stampeders +300 price as Calgary sits with a 5-1-1 mark.
-British Columbia (5-2-0) rounds out the top three contenders with a +500 money line.
-Nearing the season halfway point - we can’t see anyone challenging the “Big Three” in the Grey Cup chase.
+Riding high, as the last undefeated squad in the CFL, Edmonton (6-0-0) stands alone in the top chalk spot as their +275 ML is just slightly ahead of the Stampeders +300 price as Calgary has posted a slick 5-1-1 record.
+The Lions (5-2-0) round out the top three contenders with a +500 money line.
+Nearing the season halfway point - we can’t see anyone challenging the “Big Three” in the 2017 Grey Cup chase.

 While the overall Grey Cup numbers remained steady, SportsInteraction has added East and West Division Championship prices to their CFL futures betting menu.
 Edmonton (+175) is top chalk to win the Wild West, followed by Calgary (+220) British Columbia (+275) Winnipeg (+600) and Saskatchewan (+1600) who have a huge pup line.
 Montreal (+200) and Toronto (+201) are in a virtual dead heat in the lackluster East Division followed by Ottawa (+249) and Hamilton (+450) who still haven’t won a game through the first seven weeks.